aregsar/aregsarblog/blog/2019/installing-composer-php-package-manager/index.md

 If you have not updated the JIT compiler setting configuration for you PHP v7.3 installation, you need to update it before running composer.

-This needs to be done to avoid the JIT compiler setting error: `preg_match(): JIT compilation failed: no more memory` when running composer.
+This needs to be done to avoid the JIT compiler setting error: `preg_match(): JIT compilation failed: no more memory` when running Composer commands.

 For macOS you can run the following command to disable the JIT compiler: